 What Is an ANPR Camera?

 Most people don’t know, and we are here to provide you with an easy-to-understand explanation.
 ANPR stands for Automatic Number Plate Recognition.
 It’s a robust security device that relies on quality images and robust software that can perform various functions we will mention later in the blog post.

 Adaptive Recognition is a leader in the ANPR software industry.
-Their purpose-made camera: Vidar is a giant leap in traffic flow security because it can pull driver details from the number plate and index them in the backend data.
-These cameras are specialized for number plate recognition; this is a specialized functionality you can’t get with a conventional camera.
-They need to take clear images at any time of the day and any speed up to 300 km/h.
+Their purpose-made camera, Vidar, is a giant leap in traffic flow security because it can pull driver details from the number plate and index them in the backend data.
+The main purpose of these cameras is number plate recognition, a specialized functionality you can’t get with a conventional camera.
+They need to take clear images at any time of the day and at any speed up to 300 km/h.

 Benefits of ANPR Cameras

-ANPR cameras are the most advanced cameras in the market that can perform various functions, like reading number plates and identifying the make and model of cars regardless of how fast or slow their speed is.
+ANPR cameras are the most advanced cameras in the market.
+They can perform various functions, like reading number plates and identifying the make and model of cars regardless of how fast or slow their speed is.
 Moreover, an ANPR camera can also identify the vehicle’s color.
 Besides, it sends the ANPR and make-n-model data to a central server, verifying the toll payment verification.
-Sometimes, these cameras are only calibrated to count cars to predict traffic jams and control the traffic flow.
+Sometimes, manufacturers calibrate these cameras only to count cars to predict traffic jams and control the traffic flow.